This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 Alternatively you can use this keyword tool for researching keywords.

 Your profile needs to contain keywords in the following areas:

 There are three places you can add keywords to optimize your profile:

-Your username determines the URL of your Pinterest profile.
+Your username determines the URL of your profile.
 You can use this to add one of your broader keywords or, alternatively, use your business name.
-This is how it woll look like: “https://www.pinterest.com/FunnelXpert”
+This is how it will look like: “https://www.pinterest.com/FunnelXpert”

-To add a business name, you’ll need to have a business account.
+(To add a business name instead of your personal name, you’ll need to have a business account.)

 This is the business name: “FunnelXpert (Sales Funnels, Blog Profits, SEO)”

 You’ve got a short 160-character space to fill with your bio.

 As it is a visual tool, the first thing they will look at when visiting your profile is your photo.
 Upload a good quality photo, 600 x 600 pixels.
 No blurry images.